-The Big Lottery Fund, the organisation which uses money raised by through the National Lottery to help communities in the UK, has appointed 23red to lead a new campaign promoting early childhood development.
+The Big Lottery Fund, the organisation which uses money raised through the National Lottery to help communities in the UK, has appointed 23red to lead a new campaign promoting early childhood development.

 The campaign is part of A Better Start, a ten-year £215m National Lottery funded programme set up by the Big Lottery Fund to help families give their babies and very young children the best possible start in life.
 It will run in the five areas of England where A Better Start is based: Blackpool, Bradford, Lambeth, Nottingham and Southend.